Updated: Oct 13

-I assume you want your business to be profitable?
+Timesheet compliance is important stuff.
 If your product is predominantly people, in that you’re delivering a service or project, it is the same people that are your profit margin.
-Therefore how you measure billable time is of utmost importance; do it poorly and risk damaging your profit margin, alienating customers and creating a despondent workforce.
+As a result, measuring billable time and completing timesheets correctly is pretty significant; do it poorly and risk damaging your profit margin, alienating customers and creating a despondent workforce.

-Beyond this any business whereby utilization is a primary metric, whether or not for forecasting deliverables or implementing them, you’ll likely be reliant on the employee themselves to accurately record their time, likely in the form of TIMESHEETS!
+In any business where utilization is a primary metric, either for forecasting deliverables or implementing them, you’ll likely be reliant on the employee themselves accurately recording their time - likely in the form of TIMESHEETS!

 But, and we’re not pointing fingers here, employees tend not to like timesheets.
 This one simple truth can cause all sorts of problems for the following departments:

 finance for tracking profit/margin or accurate invoicing